Showing posts with label lutheran theology of Nature. Show all posts

 On the Creation and Intelligibility of the World

-The world was created by the Word of God, and therefore within it lies reason and intelligible order.
-The intelligibility of the world is not a natural property or autonomous logic but participation in the divine reason through which all things were made.
-The Holy Spirit is the cause by which this participation remains living and knowable.
+Whether the world, created through the Word of God, contains within itself reason and intelligible order not as a natural property or autonomous logos, but as participation in the very divine reason through which all things were made; and whether the Holy Spirit is the cause by which this participation remains living and knowable within creation.

 Thesis

 Creation is intelligible because it proceeds from the divine Word.
-The order of reason in the world reflects the eternal Logos by which it was created and in which it is sustained.
-The Spirit preserves this intelligibility as the ongoing mediation between divine wisdom and creaturely understanding.
+The order present in the world is not an autonomous rational structure nor a self sufficient logos, but a participation in the eternal Logos through whom all things were made.
+The Holy Spirit preserves this participation as a living relation, sustaining the correspondence between divine wisdom and creaturely understanding.

 Locus classicus